Most of us have been there before — a little short on funds to pay a critical bill or an emergency repair.

 Other Resources for Immediate Help

-Contact a local church, shelter, or food bank/drive if you need immediate assistance.
+Contact a local church, homeless shelter, community agency or food pantry if you need immediate assistance.
 Other options include:

 Many communities have a local “food pantry,” which is different from a “food bank.”
 Most of these community food pantries are sponsored by local area churches and/or community coalitions.
 A community food pantry will directly serve local residents who suffer from hunger and food insecurity.
 They usually distribute food to clients once a month.

-A food bank stores millions of pounds of food and other products that are distributed to the community.
+A food bank stores millions of pounds of food and other products distributed to the community.
+They will sometimes hold large-scale food distribution events and food banks will sometimes offer free food or meal delivery.

 Feeding America is a nationwide network of food banks and programs that helps millions of people find food and grocery help in their communities.
 Connect with your local food bank to learn about upcoming free food distributions and for help with SNAP and WIC applications.
 Find resources in your area at feedingamerica.org.